Muzium Negara Free Guided Tours lets you discover Malaysia within an hour - and it's absolutely

 The tour, which takes about an hour to complete the four

-galleries (pre-history, Malay world, colonial era & modern Malaysia),
+galleries (pre-history, Malay world, colonial-era & modern Malaysia),

 focuses on selected highlights of Muzium Negara's collections.
-The tour is

 As the guided tours are conducted by trained volunteer

-interests of the visitors depending, for instance, from which country they are
+The guides may also focus on different artefacts to suit the interests of the visitors depending, for instance, from which country they are from.

 Ceramics at Muzium Negara, Malaysia